Progress Report

 Artificial generation of upstream maritime heavy rains to govern intense-rain-induced disasters over land (AMAGOI)[4] Data Assimilation

-Progress until FY2023
+Progress until FY2024

 1. Outline of the project

 To realize weather control, it is necessary to predict how the weather will respond when control inputs are given and to estimate when, where, and how we should add signals to the atmosphere to achieve desirable weather.
 However, there is currently no system capable of handling these tasks.
-In item 4, we aim to develop a weather control computation system that can simulate the impact of control inputs on weather based on existing numerical weather prediction systems and estimate optimal control inputs.
+In Item 4, we aim to develop a weather control computation system that can simulate the impact of control inputs on weather based on existing numerical weather prediction systems and estimate optimal control inputs.

-In addition, item 4 addresses the acceleration of prediction and control computations.
+In addition, the acceleration of prediction and control computations.
 To achieve weather control, as mentioned above, these computations must be completed before a disaster occurs or before the appropriate timing for control is missed.
 However, running numerical models used for weather prediction generally requires significant computational cost.
 With current computational resources and mainstream computational algorithms, it is anticipated that it would be difficult to complete these computations in a realistic timeframe.
-Therefore, in item 4, we will introduce surrogate models and latent space representation techniques derived from mathematical research and deep learning into the prediction and control computation system.
+Therefore, we will introduce surrogate models and latent space representation techniques derived from mathematical research and deep learning into the prediction and control computation system.
 This will enable the calculation of control inputs in a realistic timeframe while evaluating effective elemental technologies for weather control computation.
 We also aim to utilize quantum computers, which are a cutting-edge computational technology, to optimize model predictive control and data assimilation calculations by mapping them to the Ising model and accelerating computations through quantum annealing.

 2. Outcome so far